 An introductory talk regarding tutorials will be given by Dr. Damjanovski in class.
 The tutorial schedule below will be explained by Dr. Damjanovski, as well as guidelines/hints given as to what is expected.
 Schedules and resources will also be found within the Tutorial link on OWL.
-The tutorials will be run by TAs
+The tutorials will be run by your TA (llyon2@uwo.ca)

-Tutorials are Mondays (002 and 004) and Wednesdays (003 and 005), each in a designated room.
+Tutorials are Mondays (002 and 004) and Wednesdays (003 and 005) at 10:30-11:30 am, each in a designated room.
 Your tutorial schedule below, will also be posted on OWL.
-Over the course of the term you will deliver one presentation during one tutorial (12.5%), as well as attend a total of 4 in-person tutorials AND ask at least one question (2.5%).
+Over the course of the term you will deliver one presentation during one tutorial (12.5%), as well as attend a total of 5 in-person tutorials AND ask at least one question (2.5%).
 Tutorial attendance is mandatory!
-If you do not attend 4 tutorials, you will lose a 2.5% participation grade from your final course mark.
+If you do not attend 5 tutorials, you will lose the entire 2.5% participation grade from your final course mark!

-Tutorials will involve groups of 3 students delivering a 12-minute presentation about a research article to their tutorial section (uploaded to the computer via USB).
-It is expected that each student participates equally, and each speak for about 4 minutes of the 12-minute total time.
+Tutorials will involve groups of 2 students delivering a 12-minute presentation about a research article to their tutorial section (uploaded to the lecture room computer via USB).
+It is expected that each student participates equally, and each speak for about 6 minutes of the 12-minute total time.
 This will be followed by a 3-minute question period.
-Depending on the date, there will be 2 or 3 presentations during a tutorial.
-In your presentation, you will need to clearly explain a primary journal article on a developmental topic, published since 2013 in a developmental biology journal.
+THREE group presentations are scheduled each tutorial.
+In your presentation, you will need to clearly explain a primary journal article on a developmental topic, published since 2014 in a developmental biology journal.
 A detailed presentation schedule will be posted on the course OWL site, as well as a marking rubric for presentations and hints/guidelines by Dr. Damjanovski.
 Additionally, students are expected to listen to the presentations given by their peers and ask at least one question during the term (part of participation grade)!